victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 > 📘
 >
-> - Using the HMS Push platform requires that the _Huawei Mobile Services_ is installed on the device.
+> Using the HMS Push platform requires that the _Huawei Mobile Services_ is installed on the device.
 The UI prompt to install the _HMS_ will appear automatically the very first time  a unique _HMS device token_ is being acquired.
-> - If neither _Firebase Cloud Messaging_ nor _HMS Push_ is viable for the application, please consider deprecated [Active Connection](doc:voice-android-cloud-active-connection).

 ### 2. Provision the Application with the Support Code